We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - body aches

-- fever (low grade with cold but higher with flu)
+- fever (a low-grade fever with a cold and higher-grade fever with the flu)

-In addition to a sore throat, symptoms of mononucleosis include:
+In addition to a sore throat, the symptoms of mononucleosis include:

 - swollen lymph nodes

 - loss of appetite

 - general malaise

 The length of the contagious period will also depend on your underlying condition.
 If you have a viral infection, you will be contagious until your fever runs its course.
 If you have strep throat, you may be contagious from the onset until you’ve spent 24 hours on antibiotics.

 The common cold usually lasts less than 10 days.
 Symptoms, including fever, may peak around three to five days.
 If pharyngitis is associated with a cold virus, you can expect your symptoms to last this duration of time.

 If you’re experiencing symptoms of pharyngitis, your doctor will look at your throat.
 They’ll check for any white or gray patches, swelling, and redness.
 Your doctor may also look in your ears and nose.
 To check for swollen lymph nodes, they will feel the sides of your neck.